Honest Thief: Release

 In January 2020, Briarcliff Entertainment acquired distribution rights to the film and set it for a September 4, 2020 release.
-It was then re-scheduled to be released on October 9, 2020.
+It was then rescheduled to be released on October 9, 2020.
 In June 2020, it was announced Open Road Films would co-distribute the film with Briarcliff.
 After temporarily being pulled from the schedule due to the COVID-19 pandemic, the film's ultimate U.S. release date was October 16, 2020.
 Due to the lack of big-budget competition, the film also played in IMAX and Dolby theaters.

 Reception

 Box office

-Honest Thief has grossed $14.2 million in the United States and Canada, and $15.9 million in other territories, for a worldwide total of $30.1 million.
+Honest Thief grossed $14.2 million in the United States and Canada, and $18.4 million in other territories, for a worldwide total of $32.6 million.

 In the United States, the film grossed $1.3 million from 2,425 theaters on its first day, including $225,000 from Thursday night preview screenings.
 It went on to debut to $3.6 million, or $4.1 million including Canada's opening weekend the previous week, topping the box office.
 In its second weekend the film made $2.4 million, remaining in first, before being dethroned by newcomer Come Play in its third weekend.